azul3d/website/README.md

 - Conveniently, the `-d` flag instructs `go get` to not _install_, but rather just download, the `website` command.
 - `go build` places the `website` binary into the current directory.
 - `-https=` tells it not to serve over HTTPS, because you don't have the certificates.
+- `-update=false` instructs the server to not pull changes from the remote Git repository.